Combined Allergic Rhinitis and Asthma Syndrome

 Care should be given when prescribing topical corticosteroids for both rhinitis and asthma so that the total dose of corticosteroid does not exceed recommended levels.
 However, there are patients with severe disease in whom recommended levels are exceeded so that systemic glucocorticosteroids, which cause more side effects, can be avoided.

 Allergen immunotherapy (allergy vaccination) is an important therapeutic tool for the management of Combined Allergic Rhinitis and Asthma Syndrome, and it is indicated in patients with concomitant rhinitis and asthma.
 Immunotherapy can modify the natural history of the disease and maintains its effects for years after discontinuation.
-Sublingual-swallow immunotherapy seems to be particularly suitable for pediatric patients because it can be given orally.
-More comparative studies are needed between allergen immunotherapy by injection (vaccination) versus sublingual-swallow immunotherapy to determine if sublingual-swallow immunotherapy is equally effective.
+Sublingual immunotherapy seems to be particularly suitable for pediatric patients because it can be given orally.
+Many studies recently have shown that sublingual immunotherapy is as effective, and safe, as the subcutaneous immunotherapy.

-A new class of drugs, the humanized monoclonal anti-IgE antibodies, which are administered by injection, have also been shown to affect both the upper and lower airways symptoms of Combined Allergic Rhinitis and Asthma Syndrome.
+Many studies have shown that Omalizumab, a humanized monoclonal subcutaneous anti-IgE antibody, is very effective in treating both the upper and lower airways symptoms of Combined Allergic Rhinitis and Asthma Syndrome.

 All patients presenting with allergic rhinitis and/or sinusitis should be evaluated for the presence of asthma by history, chest examination and, if possible, by assessment of airflow obstruction before and after the administration of a bronchodilator.
 The presence of non-specific bronchial responsiveness should also be assessed, where possible.